 In cases where a student has acquired a great deal of knowledge in a subject through work experience, but has never earned credits in the subject, a waiver may be granted.
-A student may request a waiver by writing a letter to the Dean responsible for the course (Dr. David Borst, School of Business Administration or Dr. Gaylund Stone, School of Arts and Sciences) and providing documentation showing that he/she has knowledge of the material covered in the module.
+A student may request a waiver by writing a letter to the Dean responsible for the course and providing documentation showing that he/she has knowledge of the material covered in the module.